-Broken Line Studios is the group behind Halo: Homefront.
+Broken Line Studios is the developer who created Homefront.

 I do modding, I do gaming, I do PC building, I work in retail, wahoo.